Thomas2500/go-fitbit/README.md

 ## TODO

-Some functions arn't tested because I do not have the hardware for it (I'm only using a Fitbit Versa and MobileTrack of the iPhone app).
-If you have hardware which provides additional data (alarms or Fitbit Aria) please test the functions and let me know if every works or something needs to be changed.
+Some functions arn't tested because I do not have the hardware for it (I'm only using a Fitbit Versa 1 and MobileTrack of the iPhone app).
+If you have hardware which provides additional data (alarms, temperature, or Fitbit Aria) please test the functionality and let me know if everything works or something needs to be changed.

 Functioons explicitly not tested (eventually broken, please test!) or not finished yet:
 - activity favorite
 - activity TCX (activity with GPS datapoints, hat not the time yet to implement this)
 - alarms (no hardware)
 - meals (sounds very interesing, seems not to be implemented within the smartphone app and web version?)
-- friends (pnly partially tested)
+- friends (only partially tested)
 - foods
   - create custom food - https://dev.fitbit.com/build/reference/web-api/food-logging/#create-food
   - delete custom food - https://dev.fitbit.com/build/reference/web-api/food-logging/#delete-custom-food

-Implement newly addad APIs:
- - Temperature
+- Temperature (no hardware)
- - Breathing Rate
+- Breathing Rate (no hardware)
- - SpO2

 Further to do:
 - combine similar structs and highlight differences